Southern Nigeria, Lagos and Yoruba culture / 6 days March 2026

 Fela Kuti and the Afrobeat

-Fela Kuti’s life is fascinating, musically he was the creator of Afrobeat and politically he was a tireless activist denouncing corruption and inequality.
-This led to his mother being killed by the police.
+Fela Kuti’s life is fascinating, musically he was the creator of Afrobeat and politically he was a tireless activist denouncing corruption and inequalities.
+That led him to have his mother killed by the police.
 On a personal level, he was a man with a very unique sentimental history.
-His house-museum tells his story in an interesting visit.
-Perhaps we can find his old band The Egypt 80 rehearsing on the site.
+His house museum collects his story in an interesting visit.
+Maybe we can find his old band The Egypt 80 rehearsing on the premises.

 Osun Osogbo Sacred Grove

-Osun Sacred Grove: Considered the abode of the fertility goddess Osun, one of the Yoruba deities of the pantheon, the landscape of the grove and its meandering river is dotted with shrines, altars, sculptures and artwork honouring Osun and other deities.
-The sacred grove, now considered a symbol of identity for all Yoruba people, is probably the last of the Yoruba culture.
-The site is a UNESCO World Heritage Site.
+Osun Sacred Grove: Considered the abode of the fertility goddess Osun, one of the Yoruba deities of the pantheon, the landscape of the grove and its meandering river is dotted with shrines, altars, sculptures and artwork honoring Osun and other deities.
+The sacred grove, now considered a symbol of identity for the entire Yoruba people, is probably the last of the Yoruba culture.
+This place is included in the UNESCO

 Osun Osogbo Sacred Grove